-It is susceptible to red band needle blight, particularly in the establishment phase.
-Pitch pine canker (Fusarium circinatum) is a serious canker disease of pines, particularly radiata pine.
-Over the past decade this disease has spread to several countries in western Europe, although it is not present in Britain.
-Radiata pine also suffers from Diplodia blight (Sphaeropsis sapinea) in some parts of Europe, visible as shoot dieback.
+Radiata pine is susceptible to Dothistroma septosporum (red band needle blight) particularly in the establishment phase.
+Fusarium circinatum (pitch pine canker) can be serious on radiata pine, and the disease has spread to several countries in western Europe, although not yet present in Britain.
+The species also suffers from Sphaeropsis sapinea (Diplodia blight) in parts of Europe, visible as shoot dieback.

 In addition to the general sources of information for species the following are useful for radiata pine.

 Evans, J (ed) 2009 Planted Forests – Uses, Impacts and Sustainability.
 CAB International and FAO, Rome.
 213pp.